thoughtspot/community-tools/ThoughtSpot_Cloud_deployments/AWS/template_Heterogeneous_cluster/README.md

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 This repo contains terraform config tf code that is designed to provision a TS heterogeneous cluster.

 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites
 You would need to have the deployment host setup.
-Please refer README.md under community-tools/ThoughtSpot_Cloud_deployments directory
+Please refer README.md under community-tools/ThoughtSpot_Cloud_deployments directory.

 :warning: Do not proceed with below steps if the deployment host is not setup properly.

 ### Reach the code